joshuaboniface/mediasorter/README.md

 ## Metainfo Tagging

 With the `-tm`/`--tag-metainfo` option, additional info can be added to the destination filename to leverage Jellyfin's ["multiple movie versions"](https://jellyfin.org/docs/general/server/media/movies.html#multiple-versions-of-a-movie) feature.
+Currently, this only works with Movies (not TV episodes) in Jellyfin, and thus in mediasorter as well.

 When this option is specified, the information found in the `metainfo_map` in the configuration file which is present in the source filename will be appended, using the square-brackets format, to the end of the destination filename.